Connect with us

 Pilot Project

-If successful, the Kenyatta University venture which is being developed as a pilot project will be rolled out in other public universities across the country opening the way for use of idle land such as the Jumu area near Jomo Kenyatta University.
+If successful, the Kenyatta University venture which is being developed as a pilot project will be rolled out in other public universities across the country opening the way for the use of idle land such as the Jumu area near Jomo Kenyatta University.

-Egerton University was seeking to develop hostels for 5,000 undergraduate and 1,000 graduate students, while Maseno was looking to develop a 10,000 capacity “Student Village” at its main campus.
+Egerton University was seeking to develop hostels for 5,000 undergraduate and 1,000 graduate students, while Maseno was looking to develop a 10,000-capacity “Student Village” at its main campus.

 South Eastern Kenya University was seeking investors to build a hostel for 7,000 undergraduates and 1,000 graduate students next to its main campus, while Embu University College was looking to build a 4,000-capacity accommodation facility.